- Global coverage of 65+ countries and aggregates

 - Updated historical data from 2000 - 2016

-- Data available as graphs and tables for country/scenario benchmark
+- Data available in graphs and tables for country and scenario benchmarking

-- Data export in .csv format to integrate your own databases and models
+- Data export in .csv format to integrate with your own databases and models

 - User-friendly interface with unlimited MS-Excel exports